Skip to main content

 The analyzer inspects the URL lexically, it never visits the link.
 It separates the true registrable domain (`account-verify.ru`) from the deceptive subdomain, flags homoglyph/typosquat tricks like "paypa1", and notes the missing TLS.
 This is structural phishing detection, so treat it as a strong warning, not a substitute for a live threat-intel blocklist.

 Before you click a suspicious link, paste it here.
-This analyzer inspects the URL structure for common phishing patterns, homoglyph attacks, suspicious redirects, and known-bad TLDs.
+This analyzer inspects the URL structure for common phishing patterns, homoglyph and punycode attacks, suspicious subdomains, and known-bad TLDs.
 It won't visit the URL, it analyzes the string itself.

 How to use